 While the drive from Los Angeles to San Francisco is arguably the most famous road trip to take along the Pacific coast of the United States, many visitors the western USA are looking to venture further into the Pacific Northwest and are keen to continue their journey north all the way to the state of Washington’s largest city.
-But what are the best stops on the San Francisco to Seattle drive?
+But what are the best stops on a San Francisco to Seattle road trip?

-While our recent travels in the USA terminated in San Francisco, we’ve compiled a comprehensive list of the best stops on the Seattle to San Francisco drive with the help of some other travel writers.
+Because of this, we’ve compiled a comprehensive list of the best stops on this epic Pacific Coast road trip with the help of some other travel writers.

-Just across from Downtown San Francisco, connected by the iconic Golden Gate Bridge, Sausalito is the logical first stop on the San Francisco to Seattle drive.
+Just across from Downtown San Francisco, connected by the iconic Golden Gate Bridge, Sausalito is the logical first stop.
 It is a place well visiting, with a charming town centre and breathtaking surrounding nature where you can relax and explore.

 Want to learn about the Bay Area’s natural habitat?
 Then don’t miss the Marine Mammal Center.
 This non-profit organization’s purpose is to rescue, rehabilitate, and release thousands of marine mammals who are in need.
 You can learn more about these creatures and the organization at the centre.

 Both the Golden Gate National Recreational Area and the Point Reyes National Seashore are popular getaway spots for Bay Area residents to escape their busy urban lives.
 Both are part of the US National Parks System, where visitors are encouraged to hike, drive through many scenic routes, and visit some of the historical spots while learning about the preserved seashore and its native habitats.